Airway_Management_Tools_Every_EMS_Provider_Must_Have_in_the_First-In_Bag_

 Since the victim is determined to be a difficult intubation, you decide to use an SAD.
 Now, you witness good chest rise and fall.
 Bilateral breath sounds are auscultated, and the victim’s oxygen saturation rises to 97%.
 The patient is then prepared for transport to the nearest hospital.

 When on an emergency call an EMS provider needs to use critical thinking skills to make fast decisions about the best treatment options for the patient.
 Every second is important, and you need to have the necessary tools within your reach.
-Careful consideration of what airway management tools you include in your first-in bag can determine whether or not resuscitation is successful.
+Careful consideration of which airway management tools you include in your first-in bag can determine whether or not resuscitation is successful.

-Editor's note: This blog was originally from April 2015.
+Editor's note: This blog was originally from August 2021.
 It has been re-published with additional up to date content.